 The UT Knoxville research community is fortunate to have at its disposal an abundance of resources to aid in the discovery, proposal, or publication process.
-In partnership with the University Libraries, the Office of Research and Engagement has outlined university specific resources, including available trainings to promote the Responsible Conduct of Research.
+In partnership with the University Libraries, the Office of Research and Economic Development has outlined university specific resources, including available trainings to promote the Responsible Conduct of Research.

 The University Libraries provide a myriad of services and resources to further assist you with understanding and resolving research integrity and responsibility concerns.
 These include: